 Systemic chemotherapy.
 Systemic (whole body) chemotherapy is usually prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
-Systemic chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
+Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

-A combination of drugs, called MVAC, has been used as the standard treatment for bladder cancer for many years.
-MVAC uses four drugs: methotrexate (multiple brand names), vinblastine (Velban, Velsar), doxorubicin, and cisplatin (Platinol).
-When it is given before surgery, MVAC can extend life and cure patients.
-For patients with bladder cancer that has spread, known as metastatic disease, this combination can shrink the cancer and potentially prolong life.
-In addition, depending on the disease setting, MVAC can help delay bladder cancer recurrence.
+A combination of drugs, called MVAC, has been the standard treatment for bladder cancer for many years.
+MVAC combines four drugs: methotrexate (multiple brand names), vinblastine (Velban, Velsar), doxorubicin, and cisplatin (Platinol).
+When given before surgery, MVAC can extend life and cure patients.
+For people with bladder cancer that has spread, known as metastatic disease, this combination can shrink the cancer and potentially prolong life.
+In addition, depending on the situation, MVAC may help delay bladder cancer recurrence.
 However, it has severe side effects.

-The combination of gemcitabine plus cisplatin is also used and has comparable anticancer effects to MVAC for patients with metastatic disease but with somewhat fewer side effects.
+The combination of gemcitabine plus cisplatin may also be recommended.
+It provides similar benefits as MVAC for people with metastatic disease, but this combination has somewhat fewer side effects.

-Many of systemic chemotherapies continue to be tested in clinical trials to help determine which drugs, or which drug combinations, work best to treat bladder cancer.
+Many systemic chemotherapies continue to be tested in clinical trials to help find out which drugs or combinations or drugs work best to treat bladder cancer.
 Usually a combination of drugs works better than one drug alone.
 Researchers are also studying when it is best to use chemotherapy, either before or after surgery.

 Side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

-Interferon (Roferon-A, Intron A, Alferon) is another immunotherapy drug that can be given as intravesical therapy.
-It is sometimes combined with BCG if BCG alone does not help treat the cancer.
+Interferon (Roferon-A, Intron A, Alferon) is another type of immunotherapy that can be given as intravesical therapy.
+It is sometimes combined with BCG if using BCG alone does not help treat the cancer.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Radiation therapy is usually not used by itself as a primary treatment for bladder cancer, but it may be given in combination with chemotherapy.
-However, some patients who cannot receive chemotherapy might receive radiation therapy alone.
+Some people who cannot receive chemotherapy might receive radiation therapy alone.
 The combination of radiation therapy and chemotherapy may be used to treat cancer that is located only in the bladder for the following reasons: